 Logo Design (Monogram)

-To come up with a corporate identity for your personal brand.
-An extension of your personality and design ethos through your logo and brand elements.
+I wanted to come up with a corporate identity for my personal brand.
+A desire to extend my personality and design ethos through my logo made me go through my roots.

 An inspiration was much needed to ingrain the core values and my passion for design.
 I dream to possess a celebrated name in the design industry.

-I went though the story of individual brands who established their companies with a dream and passion.
+I went though the story of individual founders who established their company/brand with a dream & passion.
 I drew the sketches of their logos (including colors).

 Getting a perspective from others was important because a corporate identity is designed for others (clients and customers) to remember your service, values and quality.
 The logo was later refined to maintain simplicity (by removing the unnecessary elements).